haalic/haalic.github.io/README.md

 ## My Plan

 * Create a page for my book: Divorce Shariah Style
-* Figure out what else I want to do
+* To pring yuşak G and g, I go search print it: Ğ and ğ
 * I want to make a new page for the original book in Turkish; Çattan Çağlayana
-*
+* Figure out what else I want to do